Runbook/runbook/docs/architecture-overview.md

 * [High availability and scalability deployment](/img/architecture/overview-scaledandredundant.png)

 This diagram shows each component deployed in a highly scaled out and redundant design.
 Components with multiples can be scaled beyond the number depicted as needed.
 Components without multiples such as the `control.py` processes can expanded by adding additional monitoring zones.
-In theory, the BRIDGE Bridge component could support running multiple copies.
-However, this is untested at this time.
+In theory, the **Bridge** component could support running multiple copies.
+However, this has only been used in ad-hoc cases for processing a backlog of requests.

 ---